geudde/attic-chest/pages/09.season-8/03.meeting-76/13.darcy/docs.md

 O’er which so oft I chased the timid hare,
 Yonder the wood beneath whose friendly shade
 In hours of bliss with Rosalind I stray’d,
-And there th’embow’ring elms which wont to screen
+And there th’ embow’ring elms which wont to screen
 My Father’s house beside the village green.
 These are the same — but I, alas, how chang’d
 Since o’er these lovely scenes I careless rang’d!